ashiklom/hector_permafrost_emit/paper.md

 ## Permafrost as a biome

-**Figure**: Hector projections of parameter sensitivity (CI ribbon, or light/transparent lines), colored (faceted?) by case.
+![Overall parameter uncertainty of Hector simulations with permafrost biome.](paper_files/figure-gfm/fig-biome-timeseries-1.png)

-**Figure**: PEcAn-like variance decomposition of parameters (for each
+![Hector outputs (with permafrost biome) at 2100 as a function of input parameter values.](paper_files/figure-gfm/fig-biome-scatter-1.png)

-parameter: sensitivity, uncertainty, and partial variance)
+![Sensitivity and variance decomposition analysis for Hector with permafrost biome.](paper_files/figure-gfm/fig-biome-sensitivity-1.png)

 ## Permafrost methane emissions